PerezHz/NEOs.jl/README.md

 ## Usage

-The `apophis.jl` file in the `pha` directory contains an example script which performs an orbit determination for asteroid (99942) Apophis from optical and radar astrometry.
+The `pha` directory contains the `apophis.jl` script which performs an orbit determination for asteroid (99942) Apophis from optical and radar astrometry.
 In order to run this script, the environment corresponding to the `Project.toml` contained in the `pha` directory has to be active and instantiated.
 This can be done, for example, by running